eXtant-CMG/Diff-Annotator/README.md

 # Diff Annotator

-Diff Annotator is an environment for annotating HTML renderings of git diff files.
-Built with Node.js and Python, it allows users to upload two text files and give the text-comparison a name.
-After running the files through git diff (using a token-based comparison), [ansi2html.sh](https://github.com/pixelb/scripts/blob/master/scripts/ansi2html.sh), and a Python processing script, the Diff Annotator creates a HTML rendering that is ready to be read, corrected, and annotated, all in the front end.
+Diff Annotator is a lightweight environment for annotating text-comparisons of two plain text files.
+It makes use of Node.js, Python, and `git diff`.
+After running the text files through a pipeline of `git diff` (using a token-based comparison), [ansi2html.sh](https://github.com/pixelb/scripts/blob/master/scripts/ansi2html.sh), and a Python processing script, the Diff Annotator creates a HTML rendering that is ready to be read, corrected, and annotated, all in the front end.

 ## Features
 - Upload two text files for comparison